-In the heart of the North Georgia mountains, Just Love Forest Ashram is a sanctuary of peace, practice, and belonging.
+In the heart of the Appalachian foothills, one of the oldest mountain ranges on earth, you will find Just Love Forest Ashram.
+This is a sanctuary of peace, practice, and belonging.
 Rooted in the living traditions of love and service, it is a place where the forest itself becomes the temple, inviting all who arrive to rest, reconnect, and remember their true nature.

-Here, the path is simple: to love, to serve, and to honor the sacred in each other and in the land.
-Whether you come for a retreat, a quiet walk in the woods, or a shared ceremony, you are welcomed as family.
+Here, the path is simple: to love, to serve, to feed, and to honor the sacred in each other and in the land.
+Whether you come for a retreat, a quiet walk in the forest, or visit for puja and arati, you are welcomed as family.

 our purpose